Fremantle Stuff > buildings >

-Daniel Scott's warehouse was pressed into service after 1 June 1850, when the first convicts arrived on the Scindian and there was nowhere to house them.
-Where it stood is now the main entrance to the Esplanade Hotel, on the corner of Marine Terrace and Norfolk Street.
+Daniel Scott's warehousing was pressed into service after 1 June 1850, when the first convicts arrived on the Scindian and there was nowhere to house them.
+Where it stood is now the premises of the Esplanade Hotel, on Marine Terrace from Norfolk to Essex Streets.

-Photo 1962 courtesy FHC #1222B: Marine Terrace frontage of the workshops or former convict barracks of the Daniel Scott premises.
+Photo 1962 Fremantle Library Local History Collection #1222B: Marine Terrace frontage of the workshops or former convict barracks of the Daniel Scott premises.
 View looking north-west towards the Esplanade Hotel.
 Note the hotel’s cupola or ornate turret.
 Photograph taken December 1962.

 As no preparation had been made for the reception of the convicts, the first batches were quartered in premises rented from Captain Daniel Scott, fronting Marine Terrace, Collie Street and Essex Street, extending half-way-up to Essex-lane.
 The only part now remaining is used as a warehouse and extends from the Esplanade Hotel to Essex-street.